← All posts

 FAQ Structure

 The potential client arriving at an attorney profile has questions.
-Not abstract legal philosophy questions — practical, specific questions about their situation.
+Not abstract legal philosophy questions, practical questions about their situation.
 How much does a consultation cost?
 Do I need to come to the office or can we do a phone call?
 What documents should I bring?
 How long does a case like mine usually take?
-What are the attorney's fees — hourly, contingency, flat fee?
+What are the attorney's fees: hourly, contingency, flat fee?

-Profiles that answer these questions directly — in a visible FAQ section, not buried in a paragraph halfway down a bio — remove friction from the decision to make contact.
-The visitor who finds answers to their three biggest questions on the profile page is more likely to submit an inquiry than the visitor who has to call to get basic information.
+Profiles that answer these questions directly, in a visible FAQ section rather than buried in a paragraph halfway down a bio, remove friction from the decision to make contact.
+The visitor who finds answers to their biggest questions on the profile page is more likely to submit an inquiry than the visitor who has to call to get basic information.

 FAQ sections also happen to be the content structure that AI search systems most readily cite.
 When someone asks an AI assistant "How much does a personal injury lawyer charge?", the system looks for content structured as a direct answer to that question.
 A profile with a clear FAQ section that addresses fee structures, consultation process, and case timelines is positioned to earn that citation.
 A profile without one is not.